gloorli/ul-movement-tracking/README.md

+# IMU_study

-Tracking Upper Limb Usage Post-Stroke using ZurichMove IMUs and video-based ground truth.
+Tracking Upper Limb Usage post-stroke using ZurichMove and Axivity Ax6 IMUs and video-based ground truth.
-Dataset of Healthy and Post-Stroke Participants collected at the FHT of the SEC in Singapore.
+Dataset of healthy and post-stroke participants collected at the FHT of the SEC in Singapore.
-Optimization of parameters used in Activity Count (AC Threshold) and Gross Arm Movement (Functional Space) Upper Limb Algorithms.
+Optimization of parameters (AC threshold & functional space) used in Gross Movement Activity Count (GMAC).
-Duration of arm use based on Functional vs. Non-Functional Movements dichotomization.
+Duration of arm use based on functional vs. non-functional movements dichotomization.
 Comparison of conventional and optimal approaches.

-Contact: pierrelouis.gltr@gmail.com
+If questions arise, don't hesitate to contact me: gloorli@ethz.ch.

+*Parts of the code in this branch were written with the aid of Google Bard.*

+The code is based on work from Pierre-Louis Gaultier (pierrelouis.gltr@gmail.com)